imliuyzh/lfs101x-notes/chapter10.md

 Linux also makes use of network (or distributed) filesystems, where all or part of the filesystem is on external machines.

 ## Linux Partitions
 In most situations, each filesystem on a Linux system occupies a disk partition.
-Partitions help to organize the contents of disks according to the kind and use of the data contained.
-For example, important programs required to run the system are often kept on a separate partition (known as root or /) than the one that contains files owned by regular users of that system (/home).
+Partitions help to organize the contents of disks according to the data contained.
+For example, important programs required to run the system are often kept on a separate partition (`/`) than the one that contains files owned by regular users of that system (`/home`).
 In addition, temporary files created and destroyed during the normal operation of Linux may be located on dedicated partitions.
 One advantage of this kind of isolation by type and variability is that when all available space on a particular partition is exhausted, the system may still operate normally.
 Furthermore, if data is either corrupted through error or hardware failure, or breached through a security problem, it might be possible to confine problems to an area smaller than the entire system.

 ![](./images/10.1.1.png)